Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 The charlatan stepped in front of me.
 “Don’t listen to him, my dear.
 Everything I sell contains magic.
 Take these for instance.”
 He led us to a collection of necklaces attached to purple gems.
 “These are amethysts infused with magical properties to help with physical ailments and emotional issues.
 In fact, I can show you how powerful it is now.”

-He showed my wife his thumb.
-She cringed upon the sight.
+He showed my wife his thumb causing her to cringe upon the sight.
 It appeared to be bleeding albeit slightly, though something seemed a little off.

-“I cut myself this morning opening some of the packages of goods that were recently delivered,” Trevor explained.
+“I cut myself this morning opening some packages that were recently delivered,” Trevor explained.
 “I did not have a chance to repair the wound quite yet.
 Now is the perfect opportunity.”

 “The healing properties of an amethyst work best with those that are most in tune with the arcane.
 Do not fret if it takes longer for you to heal than I for it will take some time for your body to get in tune with the spiritual world.”

 “That’s a good spin,” I sneered.
-“Obviously, it was a fake thumb or maybe a thin piece of film or plastic that you put over your thumb that made it look like a real wound.
-You took it off when you removed the cloth.”
+“Obviously, it was a fake thumb, or maybe you put a thin piece of film or plastic over your real thumb and that made it look like a real wound.
+You removed whatever you had on when you removed the cloth.”

 “If that’s true, what do you say about this?”
 He tossed me the cloth which I caught out of reflex.
-I looked at it quizzically not sure of his point.
-As if he recognized my confusion, he continued.
-“Where is my fake thumb?”
+I looked at it quizzically unsure of his point.
+As if he recognized my confusion, he asked, “Where is my fake thumb?”

 “Yeah, where’s the fake thumb?” my wife concurred.